scheduleonce/once-ui/lib/dialog/README.md

-# Popup/Dialog shared angular component
+# Dialog shared angular component

 The component deals with the popup/dialog shared angular component.